Which quartic double solids are rational?: Conic bundles over rational surfaces

 \begin{corollary} The curve $\Delta$ satisfies the following conditions: \begin{itemize} \item[(A)] \mbox{for every splitting $\Delta=\Delta_1\cup\Delta_2$, the number $|\Delta_1\cap\Delta_2|$ is even};

 \item[(B)] for every connected component $\Delta_1$ of the curve $\Delta$, one has $\Delta_1\not\cong\mathbb{P}^1$. \end{itemize} \end{corollary}

 \begin{proof} Assertion $(\mathrm{A})$ follows from the fact that a double cover of a smooth curve is ramified over an even number of points.
-Assertion $(\mathrm{B})$ follows from the fact that $\P^1$ does not have connected unramified double covers. \end{proof}
+Assertion $(\mathrm{B})$ follows from the fact that the double co\-ver~$\Delta'\to \Delta$ is unramified over any smooth connected component of $\Delta$ since its nodes are images of nodes of $\Delta'$ and the fact that $\P^1$ does not have connected unramified double covers. \end{proof}

 In \cite{Shokurov}, Shokurov formulated the following conjecture.

 \begin{conjecture}[{\cite[Conjecture~10.3]{Shokurov}}] If $|2K_U+\Delta|\ne\varnothing$, then $V$ is irrational. \end{conjecture}

 It follows from \cite[Th\'eor\`eme~4.9]{Beauville} that this conjecture holds for $U=\mathbb{P}^2$.
 In \cite[\S10]{Shokurov}, Shokurov proved that Conjecture~\ref{conjecture:Shokurov} holds also for $U=\mathbb{F}_n$.